 The FDIC insures deposits at FDIC-insured depository institutions, such as the Bank, up to applicable limits.
-As a result of recent economic conditions, the FDIC has decreased deposit insurance assessment rates.
-If these decreases are insufficient for the deposit insurance fund of the FDIC to meet its funding requirements, there may need to be further special assessments or increases in deposit insurance premiums.
+If the deposit insurance fund of the FDIC is unable to meet its funding requirements, there may need to be further special assessments or increases in deposit insurance premiums.
 We are generally unable to control the amount of premiums that we are required to pay for FDIC insurance.
 If there is an increase in bank or financial institution failures, we may be required to pay even higher FDIC premiums than the recently increased levels.
 Any future additional assessments, increases or required prepayments in FDIC insurance premiums may materially adversely affect results of operations, including by reducing our profitability or limiting our ability to pursue certain business opportunities.